Morglod/tseep/README.md

 # tseep

 Because there are N fastest event emitters.
-And we are fastest (feb 2023) 😏.
+And we are fastest (November 2024) 😏.

 Up to **x12** faster than `eventemitter3` in terms of "classic api event emitters" (currently fastest for not classic too).